 - You could have children or be proud to make your own choices and proud to not give in to the pressure to procreate.
 You could choose not to contribute to the overpopulation of the world and be proud that you are taking steps towards a sustainable future.

 - You could save up and buy a house or be proud that you have the freedom to change location and don’t have all that debt and responsibility.

 - You could be ambitious and have a career plan or be proud to try new things and enjoy the journey instead of only thinking about the destination.

-- You could stay in a job you hate but be proud to have the self-belief and freedom to make your own way in the world.
+- You could stay in that job you hate, or be proud to have the self-belief and freedom to make your own way in the world.
 There is more to life than having a company pension in 30 years’ time.
 You could wait until retirement to start enjoying your life, instead be proud to live in the moment.

 - You could be ‘normal’ (whatever that is) but instead be proud to be different and to just be yourself